nlpcui/sentence_simplification/readme.md

 We first use GPT-3 to generate high-quality simplifications (`gpt3.py`) and then fine-tune a BART model (`models.py`) based on GPT-3 outputs.

 We have experimented on two datasets: Manifesto and MinWiki.
-Original data and simplified outputs are here.
+Original data and simplified outputs can be downloaded here https://drive.google.com/file/d/1qyqmIa4--gyh4VubvfsztJTzmKPvlWXj/view?usp=share_link..

 ## Preliminary Results